Candela

 A better fit for confirmed scheduling than assumptions about format

-The strongest verified case for Candela is direct: it is a Michelin Plate restaurant in Mahón with defined daytime openings and limited dinner openings.
-There is no verified private-room information, seat count, group policy, or service format, so large-party plans should be checked directly before committing.
+Candela is a Michelin Plate restaurant in Mahón with defined daytime openings and limited dinner openings.
+Private-room information, seat count, group policy, or service format are not available, so large-party plans should be checked directly before committing.
 The key point is to plan from the confirmed schedule rather than assume flexibility.

 If you are comparing Candela with other named options, El Romero, La Cocina de Cristine, El Olivar, La Boyera - Thai, Sa Pedrera d'es Pujol are natural cross-shops to review.
-Because only Candela's Michelin Plate, hours, casual dress code are verified here, use each venue's current listing or direct booking channel for the details that matter to your group.
+For details beyond Candela's Michelin Plate, hours, casual dress code, use each venue's current listing or direct booking channel for the details that matter to your group.

 Choose it when recognition matters more than a defined cuisine label